 If you have already flexibly accessed benefits from a defined contribution (DC) arrangement, a Money Purchase Annual Allowance (MPAA) of £10,000 could apply.

-Any pension savings over the AA are taxable so it is important that you understand how your AA is calculated.
+Any pension savings over the AA will attract a tax charge.
+Most people will not exceed the AA, but it is important that you understand how your AA is calculated so that you can avoid paying a tax charge.

 You can read more about the AA on the HMRC website at: https://www.gov.uk/tax-on-your-private-pension/annual-allowance - This link opens in a new browser window